jakuboskera/tkgi-kubectx/README.md

 kubectl config get-contexts
 ```

-If in the output of previous command is not listed a context for given
+In case previous command did not list a context for given cluster,
-cluster, you have to do a manual login to the cluster first to create the
+you have to do a manual login to the cluster first to create the
 context in your kubeconfig.

-If in the output is listed a context for given cluster, you are ok
+In case previous command did list a context for given cluster, you are ok
 and you can skip to next [section](#installed-tkgi-cli-binary).

 There are two types of manual logins to TKGI clusters: